Machine Unlearning under Overparameterization: Experiments

-We apply each unlearning algorithm for a set number of unlearning epochs $T$ as well as a fixed proportion of the retain set which is accessible, which we denote $\pRet \in [0,1]$.
+We report results mean results over 5 trials in Table~\ref{tab:rep-collapse-app}, which presents the same results as Table~\ref{tab:rep-collapse} along with standard errors for each entry.
+We test each method under different constraints on the number of unlearning epochs and percentage of accessible retain set samples.
+Specifically, for each random trial we randomly sample a proportion of $\pRet \in [0,1]$ samples from $\Data_r$ which is accessible to each unlearning method.
+The ''Retain \%" column Table~\ref{tab:rep-collapse-app} represents $100 \times \pRet$.
 Just as in the Multi-Class Label Erasure experiment, during each unlearning epoch the algorithms iterate over batches from the forget set and sample a corresponding batch of the same size from the available retained data.
 The epoch ends once all forget set batches have been processed, regardless of whether there are unused retain set samples remaining.
 Any unused retain batches are not discarded—they will be sampled in subsequent epochs.
 Once all available retain set batches have been used at least once, the sampling process begins again from the start of the available retain set samples.

-We search over hyperparameters and report the best results for each algorithm in each setting in Table~\ref{tab:rep-collapse-app}.
-We write Retain \% to denote $100 \times \pRet$.
-We observed that the results can exhibit a bimodal distribution across trials, as each method must transition from an initial model that classifies digits perfectly to one that achieves the same retain accuracy using only color.
-When this transition fails, the model often reverts to digit-based predictions, leading to high variance in the results.
-To reflect this behavior robustly, Table~\ref{tab:rep-collapse-app} reports median color accuracy over 5 trials, along with the range of the central 3 values.
-We note that \alg consistently performs best.
-For each setting of the number of epochs and the Retain \%, we show the hyperparameters we considered in Tables~\ref{tab:rep-collapse-params-epochs5-ret1-app},\ref{tab:rep-collapse-params-epochs5-ret10-app},\ref{tab:rep-collapse-params-epochs8-ret1-app},\ref{tab:rep-collapse-params-epochs8-ret10-app},\ref{tab:rep-collapse-params-epochs10-ret1-app},and \ref{tab:rep-collapse-params-epochs10-ret10-app} before reporting the best performance out of each combination for each algorithm.

-All training was performed on a cluster of NVIDIA GH200 GPUs.
-For example, sweeping through all hyperparameter combinations listed in Table~\ref{tab:rep-collapse-params-epochs5-ret1-app} for each algorithm completed in about 10 minutes using 8 nodes.